-This website aims to be a comprehensive curated compilation of articles on Yoga, Meditation, Hinduism and all Dharmic Religions of India.
+This website aims to be a comprehensive curated compilation (republished with permission) of articles on Yoga, Meditation, Hinduism and all Dharmic Religions of India.

 Our purpose is to speak to an agnostic western audience as well as to Muslims in India and in Islamic countries around the world.
 The goal is to change narratives focussed on a judgemental & punitive god; and lead people towards more liberal ideas of creator and creation (including that of no-creator and only Atman) as expressed in Hinduism and other Dharmic religions of India, as well as to spread the adoption of Yoga and Meditation among the target audience which we believe is the desired outcome of engaging with Dharmic philosophies.